jackkinsella/midi-to-part-mp3s/README.md

 # Usage

-**Gotcha:** There is often a midi track for time signatures placed at track 0.
+**Gotcha:** There is often a midi track for time signatures called a tempo map placed at track 0.
 This must be included in all solo mp3s, otherwise you'll find that a 5 minute track might be over in 1 minute.

 ## Quick start

 By default, track 0 of the midi is set to time signatures, and tracks 1-4 are set to SATB respectively.
 These defaults are used with: